18 of the best afternoon teas in Suffolk & Cambs

 Period features, galore, smart crisp white table cloths and a hushed atmosphere of refined dining.
 Afternoon tea doesn’t get smarter than at The Swan in Lavenham.
 Everything is perfectly sized and absolutely delectable and there’s the chance to pair up your experience with a spa treatment at the hotel’s Weavers Spa.
 Heaven!

-You can’t move for good scones and itsy-bitsy sandwiches in Lavenham and our second choice of places to enjoy a three-tiered confection is Lavenham Blue Vintage Tea Rooms.
+You can’t move for good scones and itsy-bitsy sandwiches in Lavenham and our second suggestion of places to enjoy a three-tiered confection is Lavenham Blue Vintage Tea Rooms.
 This a more relaxed affair than The Swan, but no less scrummy.
-If you’re looking for delivery still, the tea rooms are running a very successful afternoon tea in a box service.
+If you’re looking for something to serve at home (or a picnic), the tea rooms are running a very successful afternoon tea in a box service which you need to pre-order.
 Or you can eat in and enjoy the delicious homemade goodies in the pretty garden or traditionally decorated front room.

 Salthouse Harbour Hotel, Ipswich